Bovine TB testing intervals, 2016

 |Oxfordshire (Part)||Oxfordshire (Part)||Kent|

-There is more intensive radial testing around herds in low risk areas and the edge area part of Derbyshire that have their officially TB free status withdrawn due to a TB breakdown.
+There is more intensive radial testing around herds in the low risk areas and the edge area of Derbyshire that have their officially TB free status withdrawn due to a TB breakdown.

 All cattle keepers with an annual or 6-monthly testing interval must also comply with pre-movement testing requirements, unless an exemption applies to the animal being moved or the type of movement.

-Herds located in the low risk (4-yearly tested) area of England must comply with pre-movement testing requirements if they are undergoing radial testing as a result of the TB breakdown on a neighbouring farm.
+Cattle keepers in England with a yearly testing interval must comply with pre-movement testing requirements if they are undergoing radial testing as a result of a TB breakdown on a neighbouring farm.
 See the guidance on pre-movement testing.

 Herds in the Intensive Action Area (IAA) in south west Wales are tested twice yearly as part of the additional cattle controls in place in this area.
 Exceptions may apply.